-- All individuals and families have the life skills and educational and economic opportunities that they need to become financially stable and independent. - Individuals and families in crisis are able to move from a crisis situation, to where their basic needs are met by a safety net of services, to independently meeting their own needs. - Seniors have access to a safety net of services to live independently in their homes and communities. - Families, individuals, and seniors have access to affordable and appropriate housing. - Residents are aware of and connected to a sustainable network of safety net organizations offering a variety of services, referrals, and case management resources that improve their wellbeing. - The community continues to be prepared to respond during and after a community crisis or disaster. - Residents are engaged in the civic and social life of their communities.
+All individuals and families have the life skills and educational and economic opportunities that they need to become financially stable and independent.

+- Recognizing the gap created by historical barriers and differential access to resources and thus able to also differentiate the criteria needed to help marginalized populations. - Individuals and families in crisis are able to move from a crisis situation, to where their basic needs are met by a safety net of services, to independently meeting their own needs. - Seniors have access to a safety net of services to live independently in their homes and communities. - Families, individuals, and seniors have access to affordable and appropriate housing. - Residents are aware of and connected to a sustainable network of safety net organizations offering a variety of services, referrals, and case management resources that improve their wellbeing. - The community continues to be prepared to respond during and after a community crisis or disaster. - Residents are engaged in the civic and social life of their communities.